Solvability and uniqueness criteria for generalized Sylvester-type equations: Proof of Theorem

 The above equations have associated pencils defined as follows:

-The above pencils are the same up to row and column permutations, so they have the same eigenvalues and Kronecker form.
+The above pencils are the same up to row and column permutations, so they have not just the same eigenvalues, but also the same Kronecker canonical form.
 However, the corresponding generalized Sylvester equations \eqref{eq1}--\eqref{eq2} can be rewritten, respectively, as

 Then \eqref{eq1} has infinitely many solutions, while \eqref{eq2} has a unique solution.